JamshadAhmad/Programming/LeetCode Problems/README.md

-### How to test/run php files
+### Testing Leetcode solutions
 For PHP files
+- Most of them can be placed in Leetcode (Link is given in each file) with minor changes.
+You may need to put `$this->` before a function call because in leetcode solution is in a class.
 - If you have cloned the repo, you can run via command line, simply `php [filename]`
 - Otherwise, you can use any online php runner like [phpfiddle.org](http://phpfiddle.org)

-For JS files
-- Run them in the browser's console
-- or, you can run them in any online js runner like [jsbin.com](http://jsbin.com) or [jsfiddle.net](http://jsfiddle.net)
+- Other ways to run are listed in [algos/README.md](../algos/)